 The worth of solar panels is defined by the irradiation level at the location where they are installed.
 The irradiation level also called the insolation level is defined as the amount of solar energy striking per unit area in a specific time period.
 Like irradiation level in New York, USA is around 4 kWh/m2/day which means 4 units of solar energy fall on one square meter in a day in New York on average.
-This irradiation level is different as per location and varies according to time of the year and change in seasons.
+This irradiation level is different as per location and varies according to the time of the year and changes in seasons.

-The irradiation level for any location can be looked out with the use of a pyranometer or can be asked from the local weather office or can be quickly accessed through Global Solar Atlas.
+The irradiation level for any location can be looked out for with the use of a pyranometer can be asked from the local weather office or can be quickly accessed through Global Solar Atlas.
 If the solar irradiation level of your location is enough to satisfy most of your electricity needs, then solar panels are worth it.

 If a very large number of solar panels are required to fulfill your basic electricity needs, then solar panels are not worth it, this usually happens if solar irradiation levels are too low in your location.
 The lowest solar irradiation is at the North & South Pole of the Earth.